-Kendall Jenner Sports A Makeup-Free Look In New Instagram Video But Followers Are Not Happy
+Kendall Jenner Sports A Makeup-Free Look In New Instagram Video, But Followers Are Not Happy

 While many commentators agreed with each other and continued to look at the video – which Kendall referred to as an ad – from a critical viewpoint, others came for her support and said that people are resorting to baseless criticism because of their jealousy.
 Some fans didn’t even bother to focus on the content of the video and drooled over Kendall’s beautiful, gold-plated bathtub instead and wrote that they wish to live a similar life.

-This isn’t the first time that Kendall has been criticized for her Instagram posts as in January 2019, the model – along with her celebrity mother Kris Jenner – came under fire after making a “botched announcement” on social media.
+This isn’t the first time that Kendall has been criticized for her Instagram posts, as in January, 2019, the model – along with her celebrity mother, Kris Jenner – came under fire after making a “botched announcement” on social media.

 According to an article by Insider, Kris Jenner tweeted that her daughter Kendall would soon be tweeting her “most raw story” on Sunday, January 7, and asked everyone to stay tuned to it, adding that the momager is very proud of her daughter for being “so brave and vulnerable.”

-But when Kendall finally posted the big news, it turned out that it was nothing but a sponsorship deal with Proactiv – something which became a topic of endless mockery and criticism on the Internet.
+But when Kendall finally posted the big news, it turned out that it was nothing but a sponsorship deal with Proactiv – something which became a topic of endless mockery and criticism on the internet.

 kris kept talking about how "brave" kendall is and how proud she is of her for "opening up" and i thought it was gonna be something about her anxiety or sexuality but she's just…. getting paid to promote proactiv..